Chronic Fatigue Syndrome (ME/CFS): What It Actually Feels Like

 to get late in my submissions or lagged in preparation; but like always Allah

-showed His mercy and my colleagues helped me immensely and even my boss were
+showed His mercy and my colleagues helped me immensely and even my boss was very patient and understanding as my condition worsened over the time.

 There were days when I would become bedridden even the